 I tried on several washes and finishes at my local Nordstorm (which had plenty of 24s and even a few surprising 23s in stock) - these are The Skinny cut in La Paz wash, a medium dark blue with a small patch of distressing under each pocket and a little at one knee.
 It's a good amount for anyone who wants to ease into destroyed denim (or back into, should I say, remembering the "mudd" pairs from my high school days).
 The weight is on the medium to heavy side, with very comfortable stretch.

 The inseam on these is 29" so not as long as most R&B jeans (I tucked an inch in, right above the frayed style hem).
 I'm wearing the sz 24s and find them to be true to size, with a half inch waist gap on me.
-These regular rise style fit much better than the high rise style I tried on before, which had a 2-3" waist gap on me.
 I forgot to take a back view photo of these, but will be sure to next time!

 And here is the MK Sutton bag I got in the pale blue - a very pretty color in person.
 I'm a creature of habit and can't stop gravitating towards this type of satchel with top handles and removable long strap, but it works for my lifestyle.
 I was worried this wouldn't fit a laptop for work, but my 13" Macbook Air slides right in diagonally, and fit a pair of shoes and some snacks to boot!